ying-i/story-generation/README.md

 ## Web Application Architecture
 <img src="https://github.com/ying-i/story-generation/blob/main/web%20application%20%20(4).jpg" width="700"/>
-We first create our gradio apps on Hugging Face Spaces, and then use the gradio_client Python library to query our gradio apps.
+We first created our Gradio apps and hosted them on Hugging Face Spaces.
+Then, we queried the created Gradio apps within our Flask web application, which managed the backend operations including interaction with MongoDB database for data persistence.
 The following are the gradio apps links:

 - RAG-2 is using story.txt for RAG : https://huggingface.co/spaces/yiyii/RAG